-James A. Wolfe, former Senate intel panel security director, indicted for allegedly lying to FBI
+James A. Wolfe, former Senate Intel panel security director, indicted for allegedly lying to FBI

 Wolfe allegedly called "REPORTER #2" nearly a half-hour after the story went live and had a phone conversation for about seven minutes.

 “I’ve watched your career take off even before you ever had a career in journalism. ...
 I always tried to give you as much Information (sic) that I could and to do the right thing with it so you could get that scoop before anyone else. ...
 I always enjoyed the way that you would pursue a story,like nobody else was doing in my hal1way (sic).
-I felt like I was part of your excitement and was always very supportive of your career and the tenacity that you exhibited to chase down a good story."
+I felt like I was part of your excitement and was always very supportive of your career and the tenacity that you exhibited to chase down a good story," the message read, according to the indictment.

 It is alleged that Wolfe used several means to contact reporters, including Signal and WhatsApp.
 He also met “clandestinely in person,” in secluded areas of the Hart Senate Office Building, the indictment charges.